doctaphred/Tutorials/python/pyc-files.md

 ## TL;DR

 Python 2's import semantics and handling of .pyc files can cause an insidious development problem when moving modules to different directories.
-To avoid it, either set `PYTHONDONTWRITEBYTECODE=1` in your development environment, or else be sure to delete .pyc files when refactoring your project structure or switching between VCS branches.
+To avoid it, delete .pyc files when refactoring your project structure or when switching between VCS branches (either manually or via a Git hook), or set `PYTHONDONTWRITEBYTECODE=1` in your development environment.

 ## Background